 Dear CHSL Aspirants!

-We see that from now there are only two monthly remaining for the exam and to qualify the written procedure of SSC CHSL 2016, you must clear the Descriptive Paper (SSC CHSL Tier II).
+To qualify the written procedure of SSC CHSL 2016, you must clear the Descriptive Paper (SSC CHSL Tier II).

 Here, we are going to place a deeper analysis of SSC CHSL Descriptive Paper, its syllabus, and paper pattern.
 We will also provide you the effective tips to prepare SSC CHSL Tier II (Descriptive Paper).

 What is SSC CHSL Tier II Exam / Descriptive Paper?

 SSC CHSL Descriptive Paper is the second phase of SSC CHSL Recruitment Examination.
 For the first time, the Descriptive Paper was conducted for SSC CHSL 2015 Exam.

 A candidate becomes applicable to be a part of this examination only after qualifying the SSC CHSL Tier 1 examination.